 - Barbecue – Kansas City is known for its barbecue, and you are spoiled for choices.
 As a local, one of the favorites is Joe’s Kansas City Barbecue (formerly Oklahoma Joe’s).
 You will notice that the original location is inside of a gas station.
 Don’t worry!
 It’s not sushi.
 Try it and you will see why gas station BBQ is a really good idea.

 - Downtown Kansas City – Over the past few decades there has been a revitalization of the downtown area.
 Unlike most big cities, Kansas City has relatively light traffic even downtown.
-Don’t miss the Power and Light District, Union Station, and The Country Club Plaza.
+Don’t miss the the booming Power and Light District, or the historic Union Station.
+For families, The Sea Life Aquarium and Legoland are at nearby Crown Center.
+Take a Segway tour of The Country Club Plaza.
 And of course, the cultural center in the Crossroads Arts District.

 The Best Day Trips From Kansas City